JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_static_symbols.md

 ## File Structure

 The Web Types file should, at minimum, contain `name`, `version` and `contributions` properties.
-It is should also include `$schema` property which can be either `https://raw.githubusercontent.com/JetBrains/web-types/master/schema/web-types.json` or
+It should also include `$schema` property which can be either `https://raw.githubusercontent.com/JetBrains/web-types/master/schema/web-types.json` or
 `http://json.schemastore.org/web-types`.
-The schema contains detailed documentation for all of the JSON entities.
+The schema contains detailed documentation for all the JSON entities.

 Directly under `contributions` property are listed namespaces with their contributions.
 Currently only `html`, `css` or `js` namespaces are allowed, however in the future this limitation